digital-blueprint/handbook/docs/frontend/theming.md

 **Note:** Default colors will be used in case of undeclared variables.
 Colors don't have to be different in all cases, for example the primary color can be the same as the accent color.

-### Minimal contrast Level
-You can read about the minimal contrast level in [Accessibility](../dev/accessibility#minimal-contrast-level).

 ## Icons
 // TODO overriding icons isn't implemented yet